julianchurchill/text-adventure-editor/README.md

 - [FEATURE] Items have 'delete' button for each item action
 - [FEATURE] Export button to save model to text file in format that is readable by the text adventure game
 - [FEATURE] Import button to load a model in a text file
+- [FEATURE] Order of fields is variable - make field maps ordered
 - [FEATURE] Exit direction hint is restricted to N,S,E,W as a drop-down list
 - [FEATURE] Exit destinations are restricted to the available location ids as a drop-down list PARTIAL - [FEATURE] Locations have id in the graphic for quick reference.